Fly Fishing For Trout: 39 Tips For More Trout

 An angler using a typical flip mend used when indicator fishing.

-An angler using a typical flip mend to reposition his line-up river of the indicator for a better drift.
+One of my guide clients using a typical flip mend to reposition his line-up river of the indicator for a better drift.

 Mending can really only be done when using a floating line.

 Mending is simply lifting and repositioning the line.
 90% of mending is usually mending the line upriver, but not always, and it’s good to know which way to mend, and how much to mend, and what type of mend is best.
+See How To Mend.

 11. Set The Hook Often

-12. Set Stupid Fast
+12. Set Very Fast

-13. Set Properly: Set Lightly
+13. Set Properly: Set Fast, But Set Lightly

 best flies for trout